dfoderick/ubiquity-hackathon/README.md

 3) dat can sometimes lose the connection.
 Restart the app.
 4) Look carefully at broadcast errors.
 Often it is because you need to run `x` before `b`.

+# Error codes
+The following lists some common error message and how to fix or get around them.
+Most of these are tx broadcast errors.

+vin-empty
+    means there is no input to tx. usually will happen when a message envelope tx is getting broadcast instead of the embedded serialized tx

+16: mandatory-script-verify-flag-failed (Signature must be zero for failed CHECK(MULTI)SIG operation).
+Code:-26
+    Seems like this error happens when signing too many times
+    Still debugging but seems like error went away when removed signing of tx when sendpeer

+Dust amount detected in one output
+    Means one of the outputs is 0

+Change address is missing

+undefined - For more information please see: https://bsv.io/api/lib/transaction#serialization-checks
+    Means something is seriously wrong with tx.
+Negative outputs or fees.

+Provided public keys don't hash to the provided output
+    For multisig means both pub keys are not available

+Invalid state: Not all utxo information is available to sign the transaction

+message 64: scriptsig-not-pushonly.
+Code:-26
+    findAndDelete needs to be run on the inputs

+Transaction has no inputs to add Command!
+    means pushdata could be added to tx because it doesnt have any inputs yet